Device state history

 A key benefit is separating manual actions from automation.
 If you switched a device manually, it can appear as an anomaly compared to rules or price.

-• To ensure behavior during outages, offline scheduling can sync schedules to supported devices
+- To ensure behavior during outages, backup schedules can sync schedules to supported devices

 Troubleshooting & FAQ (timeline)